ROCm/aomp/README.md

-AOMP - V 0.6-0
+AOMP - V 0.6-1
 ==============

-aomp:  AMD OpenMP Compiler
+AOMP:  AMD OpenMP Compiler

 This is README.md for https://github.com/ROCM-Developer-Tools/aomp .
 This is the base repository for AOMP,  Use this for issues, documentation, packaging, examples, build.

+The last release of AOMP is version 0.6-0.
+Currently version 0.6-1 is under development.

 AOMP is an experimental PROTOTYPE that is intended to support multiple programming models including OpenMP 4.5+, , HIP, and cuda clang.
 It supports offloading to multiple GPU acceleration targets(multi-target).
 It also supports different host platforms such as AMD64, PPC64LE, and AARCH64. (multi-platform).